How to Boost Your Metabolic Rate

 A higher metabolism can help you to lose unwanted pounds (and keep them off).
 It can also help you to feel more energized and feel better in general.
 If you’re looking to boost your metabolism, here are six ways to do so.

-Specific forms of training not only boost your metabolism while you’re working out, but they can also help to keep your metabolism elevated for several hours after you finished.
+Specific forms of training not only boost your metabolism while you’re working out, but can also help to keep your metabolism elevated for several hours after you finished.
 HIIT (high-intensity interval training) involves quick bursts of intense exercise.
 The great thing is that HIIT doesn’t require a lot of time, and it can help to burn unwanted fat.

 Strength training is another excellent exercise for boosting metabolism.
 Muscles are more metabolically active than fat.
 As you build more muscle mass, you increase your metabolism.